Interspecies entanglement with impurity atoms in a lattice gas: Many-body case for impurities on a lattice

-For each of the cases in this section, we compute the ground states of the Hamiltonian Eq.~ \eqref{HBH}, which we compute using ED, DMRG, and Gutzwiller mean-field methods as discussed in Sec.~\ref{model}.
-As discussed above, we use the height of the peak of the quasi-momentum distribution per particle, denoted by $V_{\sigma}$, for the species $\sigma$, for visibility.
-Similarly the von Neumann entropy $S_{\text{vN}}$ shows the effect of entanglement between the two species.
+For each of the cases in this section, we compute the ground states of the Hamiltonian Eq.~\eqref{HBH}, which we compute using ED (exact diagonalisation), DMRG, and Gutzwiller mean-field methods as discussed in section~\ref{model}.
+As discussed above, we refer to the height of the peak of the quasi-momentum distribution per particle, denoted by $V_{\sigma}$ for the species $\sigma$, as the visibility of the momentum distribution.
+Similarly, the von Neumann entropy $S_{\text{vN}}$ shows the effects of entanglement between the two species.
 For the ED calculations (with periodic boundary condition) the lattice consists of $6$ sites ($M$) and for the mean field and DMRG calculations we have used $M = 32$ and $M=16$ respectively.
 In all cases the number-dominant reservoir species is at unit filling ($N_1=M$) and the impurity species is at quarter filling ($N_2=M/4$), except for $M=6$ where we have taken $N_2=M/3$.

+In general, as the two species become more entangled with increasing interactions, the visibility of the momentum distribution clearly decreases.
+However, there are a number of important many-body phenomena that are visible at specific points in the visibility profiles as a function of interspecies interaction.
+The passage from a delocalised phase to a localised one for species $1$, as the intra-particle interaction increases, can cause a rise in the visibility, while entanglement keeps increasing.
+Alternatively, there are points in the parameter space where the ground state goes through abrupt structural changes, causing a sudden increase in the von Neumann entropy, which cannot be captured by observing the momentum distribution alone.
+In the following we analyse these features in more detail.

-In Fig.~\ref{num1} we show the entanglement of the species $1$ in terms of the von Neumann entropy $S_{\text{vN}}$ as a function of inter-species interaction from the ED results in Fig.~\ref{num1}a, and the visibility profiles from the DMRG calculations in Figs.~\ref{num1}b,c and mean field calculations in Fig.~\ref{num1}d.
-We notice increase in entanglement and decrease in visibility as the inter-species interaction $U_{12}$ is increased from zero, as was seen in the previous section for the system of two bosons on an optical lattice.
+In figure~\ref{num1} we show the entanglement of the species $1$ in terms of the von Neumann entropy $S_{\text{vN}}$ as a function of interspecies interaction from the ED results in figure~\ref{num1}a, and the visibility profiles from the DMRG calculations in Figs.~\ref{num1}(b), (c) and mean field calculations in figure~\ref{num1}(d).
+We notice an increase in entanglement and decrease in visibility as the interspecies interaction $U_{12}$ is increased from zero, as was seen in the previous section for the system of two bosons on an optical lattice.
 A change in $U_2$ does not have significant effect on the general entanglement or the visibility profiles, so we fix the value to be $U_2=32J$.

 When the majority species $1$ particles are non-interacting ($U_1=0$) they are delocalised at $U_{12}=0$ and we see a high visibility of the momentum peak at $p=0$ in this case.
 When $U_{12}$ is increased, we see the decrease in the visibility, in a form that is largely familiar from the two-particle case in the previous section.